PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter1/Readme.md

 - Enough hardware resources: 1vCPU, 3GB of RAM and 10 GB of available disk space on your hard drive for virtual nodes.

 Extended instructions can be found on Github book's repository.
-These labs will use "environments/standalone-environment" folder for the creation of the virtual environment and "labs/chapter1" folder.
+These labs will use "environments/standalone-environment" folder for the creation of the virtual environment and "chapter1" folder.

-To clone book's repository [https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git](https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git), prepare a directory on your laptop or PC and execute git clone https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git.
+>NOTE: To clone book's repository [https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git](https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git), prepare a directory on your laptop or PC and execute git clone https://github.com/PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide.git.
 This will download all required files on your current folder.

 All labs will start executing vagrant up  using your command-line from the environment directory "environments/standalone-environment".
 This command will start all the required nodes for you.
-If you are using your own Docker host, you can move directly to "labs/chapter1" folder.
+If you are using your own Docker host, you can move directly to "chapter1" folder.

-Once all environment nodes are up and running, go to "labs/chapter1" folder and follow each lab instructions.
+Once all environment nodes are up and running, go to "chapter1" folder and follow each lab instructions.

 This environment will be used for labs from chapter 1 to chapter 6.
 You can keep it on your host stopped, not cosumming RAM and CPU resources.
 You can execute vagrant halt to stop running virtual node.
 This will not remove your environment and you will be able to continue using it on next chapter's labs.